 Therefore, higher earners pay more for public health insurance.
 That’s why especially for them use of private insurance is beneficial.

 Statutory health insurance (GVK) accepts almost everyone.
-With public insurance, the contribution amount depends on the income in the private health insurance (PKV) – on policy benefits, age, and health conditions.
+With public insurance, the contribution amount depends on your income, while with private health insurance (PKV) – on policy benefits, age, and health conditions.

 In many cases, you will save money with private health insurance, but it all depends on the individual situation.